IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Gautama]: His title "Buddha" (awakened one) was given two centuries after his death.
 He lived between 563–483 BCE.
 I am an atheist.
 I do not support the ***unscientific*** Buddhism.
 But I still think Siddhārtha Gautama was a good philosopher.
 You can read my views on religion <a href="{{ site.baseurl }}/blog/2020/05/views-on-religion.html" target="_blank">here</a>.

 [^Voltaire]: This statement is obviously wrong.
-The most precious gift is the Indian numeral system.
+The most precious gift is the [Indian numeral system](https://en.wikipedia.org/wiki/Hindu%E2%80%93Arabic_numeral_system){:target="_blank"}.
 It is often wrongly called as Arabic numeral system.
 Vedas are useless in comparison to the Indian numeral system.

 [^COVID]: Stated on 2015, before COVID-19 pandemic.